Ferniehirst Castle, Scotland's Frontier Fortress, stands high above the Jed Water, a mile and a half south of Jedburgh.

 Today's Ferniehirst is based on a late 16th Century building, carefully restored by local craftsmen using traditional materials.

-It is open to the public each July to coincide with the local Jethart Festival.
+It is also open to the public each July to coincide with the local Jethart Festival.

 For further information, please click on the button below to the Ferniehirst website.